ALERT CONTENT PLACEHOLDER

 What you need to know about infections at UHN

-The Infection Prevention and Control (IPAC) department at UHN is devoted to protecting patients from health care-associated infections (HAIs).
+The Infection Prevention and Control (IPAC) department at UHN works collaboratively with healthcare providers to protect patients from acquiring healthcare-associated infections.

 IPAC provides hospital-wide services for the prevention and control of HAIs such as: